Market data including bonds and fuel prices

 Ahmad Abouammo was found guilty of turning over personal information of platform users who’d criticised the Saudi royal family

 Failure to win on Saturday would put coach Ian Foster and captain under pressure in terms of their future with the team

 Nicholas Yell trades SUV for saddle and makes his way from Bot River to Merweville and on to Kruisrivier

 Zimbabwe’s security force leaders sidelined the nation’s economic chiefs and forced the government to close the stock exchange and halt most mobile money transactions, people familiar with the situation said.

 The June 26 order, which sought to stabilise the nation’s currency, came after pressure from the joint operations command and was made without notifying the central bank, which regulates the mobile money industry, through which almost all of Zimbabwe’s commerce takes place, the people said.
 They asked not to be identified because the role of the joint operations command hasn’t been disclosed publicly...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.